Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, e.g., from a molecular dynamics simulation or a Monte Carlo simulation.
+- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, e.g., from a molecular dynamics or Monte Carlo simulation.

   The individual structures of the trajectories are called frames.

   Some examples of the data that can be shared are the particle positions, the pressure and the energies.
-  :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties: `reference_structure`_, `reference_frame`_, `nframes`_ and `available_properties`_.
+  :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the following properties: `reference_structure`_, `reference_frame`_ and `nframes`_.
-  Furthermore, :entry:`trajectories` can optionally have all the fields of the Structures Entries`_ as well as relationships and database specific fields.
+  Furthermore, :entry:`trajectories` can optionally have relationships and database specific fields as well as "ranged" properties that contain the values of that property for the frames of the trajectory.

 reference_structure